List of Futurama characters: Cookieville Minimum-Security Orphanarium

 The Cookieville Minimum-Security Orphanarium houses a large number of orphans, including Leela during her childhood.
 The orphans often suffer harsh conditions and various disappointing setbacks.
-It is run by Mr. Vogel, voiced by David Herman, who takes care of the orphans and keeps all records; he is apparently a bureaucrat grade 135 who has not been promoted since about the time Leela was born.
-Three orphans, Albert, Nina, and Sally, are featured most often.
-Albert and Nina are voiced by Kath Soucie and Sally is voiced by Nicole St. John.
+It is run by Mr. Vogel (voiced by David Herman) who takes care of the orphans and keeps all records; he is apparently a bureaucrat grade 135 who has not been promoted since about the time Leela was born.
+Three orphans, Albert (voiced by Kath Soucie), Nina (voiced by Kath Soucie), and Sally (voiced by Nicole St. John), are featured most often.
 Sally has a third ear on her forehead which she is teased about by the other orphans.
 She also claims to have a tail.
 Twelve of the orphans were briefly adopted and later returned by Bender—who adopted them only for the government fund checks—in "The Cyber House Rules".

 Crushinator

-The Crushinator (voiced by Maurice LaMarche) is the robot daughter of a farmer on the moon.
+The Crushinator (voiced by Maurice LaMarche) is the robot daughter of a robot farmer on the moon.
 She is stereotyped as a southern belle and represents Earth's moon in the Ms. Universe Pageant.
 She first appears in "The Series Has Landed" and also appears in the episodes "Lesser of Two Evils", "Crimes Of The Hot", "Mother's Day", and "The Silence of the Clamps".
 She briefly appears in the background in Into the Wild Green Yonder.
 Unlike her sisters, the Crushinator is more machine-like and has a masculine voice.
 She also has two orange metallic pigtails sticking out from her head and can transform into a car.